microsoft/autogen/python/docs/src/core-concepts/memory.md

 Memory is a collection of data corresponding to the conversation history of an agent.
-Data in meory can be just a simple list of all messages, or one which provides a view of the last N messages ({py:class}`agnext.chat.memory.BufferedChatMemory`).
+Data in meory can be just a simple list of all messages, or one which provides a view of the last N messages.

-Built-in memory implementations are:

-- {py:class}`agnext.chat.memory.BufferedChatMemory`
-- {py:class}`agnext.chat.memory.HeadAndTailChatMemory`

 To create a custom memory implementation, you need to subclass the {py:class}`agnext.components.memory.ChatMemory` protocol class and implement